fer96/configFiles/README.md

 # SUBLIME
 # This is an alias optional
 alias sublime="open -a /Applications/Sublime\ Text.app"

+# VISUAL STUDIO CODE
+# This is an alias optional
+alias vscode="open -a /Applications/Visual\ Studio\ Code.app"
 ```

 4. Open terminal preferences and (cmd + ,)
 5. Go to profiles
 6. Select add profile
 7. Import _darkTheme.terminal_ profile
 8. Select _darkTheme_ as your default theme
-9. Close and open the terminal to see the changes
+9. Close and restart the terminal to see the changes